 Core Service Professionals

 Veronica Slajer – Principal Advisor for Communities and Social Performance – leads the team of professionals at the North Star Group, an advocacy, research and community engagement firm she founded in 2002.
 Ms. Slajer has more than 30 years of experience with economic development, community engagement, stakeholder relations, and matters affecting rural communities and Indigenous peoples.
 Ms. Slajer holds a Master of Rural Development degree with a concentration on community engagement in the mining and extractive industries.
-Ms. Slajer was appointed by the Secretary of Interior to the U.S. Extractive Industries Transparency Initiative (USEITI), a federal advisory committee shaping a global standard to improve accountability of oil, gas, and mining revenues.
+Ms. Slajer serves on the U.S. Extractive Industries Transparency Initiative, a federal advisory committee shaping a global standard to improve accountability of oil, gas, and mining revenues.

-Amy Sparck – Community and Government Advisor – advocates in Washington, D.C., on behalf of Alaska Native, Native American and Native Hawaiian people.
-Ms. Sparck was raised in Bethel and Chevak in Alaska’s Yukon-Kuskokwim Delta as a member of a family noted for its involvement in rural Native education and self-determination advocacy.
-As professional staff to the Alaska Congressional Delegation and the U.S. Department of Veterans’ Affairs, Ms. Sparck understands the complexities of the federal system.
-Ms. Sparck has also worked with Alaska Village Electric Cooperative (a 56 village utility), the Coastal Villages Region Fund (a Community Development Quota fishery), the Association of Village Council Presidents, Calista Corporation, and served as rural liaison for the Municipality of Anchorage in Alaska.
+Amy Sparck Dobmeier – Community and Government Advisor – advocates in Washington, D.C., on behalf of Alaska Native, Native American and Native Hawaiian people.
+Ms. Dobmeier was raised in Bethel and Chevak in Alaska’s Yukon-Kuskokwim Delta as a member of a family noted for its involvement in rural Native education and self-determination advocacy.
+As professional staff to the Alaska Congressional Delegation and the U.S. Department of Veterans’ Affairs in D.C., Ms. Dobmeier understands the complexities of the federal system.
+Ms. Dobmeier has also aided Alaska Village Electric Cooperative, the Coastal Villages Region Fund (a Community Development Quota corporation), the Association of Village Council Presidents, Calista Corporation, and served as rural liaison for the Municipality of Anchorage.

 Karl Ohls – Senior Policy Advisor – provides in-depth analysis and historical context for issues and advocacy.
-A third generation Alaskan, Mr. Ohls started in Alaska journalism, covering fisheries, natural resources development, and state and municipal government which led to a successful public service career in the Alaska State Legislature, the Office of the Governor, the Department of Commerce & Economic Development, and the Alaska Department of Labor.
+A third-generation Alaskan, Mr. Ohls started in Alaska journalism, covering fisheries, natural resources development, and state and municipal government which led to a successful public service career in the Alaska State Legislature, the Office of the Governor, the Department of Commerce & Economic Development, and Department of Labor & Workforce Development.
 In both Juneau and D.C., Mr. Ohls has advocated for resource sector jobs and training, the seafood industry, rural Alaska, local government, the Arctic ecosystem, and Indigenous culture.